Peeling paint refers to when paint layers start to detach, peel away, or flake off from the surface.

 - You can also use a scraper to scrape the remaining paint.

-After removing the finish, you may notice cracks, dents, or holes in the surface.
-You must fill these holes to prevent the next coating from peeling too.
+If you notice cracks, dents, or holes in the finish, fill them to prevent the next coating from peeling too.

-If you don’t see anything wrong on the surface, it means the previous coating was poorly applied.
+If you don’t see anything wrong on the surface, it means the previous coating was applied poorly.

 When the surface is dry and sanded, apply two coats of primer.
-The primer you will use will depend on the type of paint you intend to use on the primer.
+The primer you will use will depend on the type of paint you intend to use.

 You must use a water-based primer if you are applying water-based paint on the surface.
 If you apply oil-based paint, you must use an oil-based primer.
 You must use oil-based primer for polyurethane, polycrylic, and varnish too.